ACH at Galileo

 - Early ACH access — Whether account holders have early access to incoming ACH credit.

-- Same Day ACH — Whether to allow Same Day ACH transactions.
+- Same Day ACH — Whether to allow Same Day ACH transactions and if any fees apply.

 - Approval for direct deposit — Whether direct deposits require manual approval in certain circumstances.
 For instance, you may want to manually approve a transaction if the amount exceeds a specified limit or if it originates outside of the U.S.